felixge/nodeguide.com/guide/index.md

 [consulting][consulting] on using node.js.

-Since I found myself repeating a lot of things over and over, I decided to use some of my recent vacation to start this oppionated and unofficial guide to help people getting started in node.js.
+Since I found myself repeating a lot of things over and over, I decided to use some of my recent vacation to start this opinionated and unofficial guide to help people getting started in node.js.

 ## Content